 Cengage has partnered with leading education and training providers, such as the International Code Council (ICC) and the National Fire Protection Association (NFPA) to provide education materials for students and tradesmen.
-Now, for the first time, all three organizations: Cengage, ICC and NFPA, have collaborated together to develop a new immersive, 3D training simulation: the Delmar Online Training Simulation: Residential Construction Codes.
-This new product will serve any student or professional needing to understand and apply the National Electric Code (NEC) and International Residential Code (IRC).
-Students will be able to benefit from the expertise of NFPA and ICC which is highly regarded in the building and electrical fields.
+All three organizations: Cengage, ICC and NFPA, have collaborated together to develop an immersive, 3D training simulation: the Training Simulations for Residential Construction Codes.
+This product serves any student or professional needing to understand and apply the National Electric Code (NEC) and International Residential Code (IRC).
+Students are able to benefit from the expertise of NFPA and ICC which is highly regarded in the building and electrical fields.
 Both are leading code, education and training organizations providing in-person and online instruction and producing dozens of educational materials.

 Training for the Future